bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 To be clear, today we definitely do not have any kind of, you know, there's no proof that the server is really serving you the right data.
 So that is a big problem.
 Obviously, we need to kind of have some proof.
-The good news is, yeah, we could always add Merkle proofs of inclusion.
+The good news is we could always add Merkle proofs of inclusion.
-If you do the math on the size of those, it's like roughly, I think I looked at this before, it was something like on the order of hundreds of bytes, maybe 200 bytes or something.
+If you do the math on the size of those, I think I looked at this before, it was something like on the order of hundreds of bytes, maybe 200 bytes or something.
 So, it would be a significant increase, but possible.
-I'll highlight one alternative way of doing this, which is actually suggested in the bit, in bit 157.
+I'll highlight one alternative way of doing this, which is actually suggested in the bit, in BIP 157.
-There, what we could instead do is actually continue to use block filters, but use PIR for the block retrieval part.
+What we could instead do is actually continue to use block filters, but use PIR for the block retrieval part.
-So you would retrieve blocks using PIR, but you would use client block filters as normal.
+You would retrieve blocks using PIR, but you would use client block filters as normal.
 I think the problem there is it doesn't save on your bandwidth.
 I could be wrong, but I think most of the bandwidth is coming from the filters and coming from the streaming to the client of the filter data.
 So you wouldn't say that.

-Speaker 0: 00:18:28
+Max: 00:18:28

 Just as a heads up for you, we're downloading the filters from our server, like the Wasabi backend server, but then the blocks are downloaded from the Bitcoin peer-to-peer network.
 So the server doesn't incur the block download cost.

-Speaker 1: 00:18:41
+Samir Menon: 00:18:41

 Oh, okay.
-So is the main cost for you guys right now actually the filters because you incur that cost as I see.
+So, is the main cost for you guys, right now, actually the filters?

+Max: 00:18:47

+Yes.

+Samir Menon: 00:18:48

 Yeah, it's a large outgoing cost.
 I'm sure your hosting provider is charging you.
-Yeah, okay.
-Yeah, So, yeah, actually doing proofs of inclusion is possible, but yeah, it's good to know, yeah, you need that kind of to deploy this for real.
+So, actually doing proofs of inclusion is possible, but it's good to know you need that kind of to deploy this for real.
-If I can ask a follow-up question, do you guys, do you guys, to do this, do you, Are you mostly querying the UTXO set, the full set of transactions, just balances?
+If I can ask a follow-up question: Are you mostly querying the UTXO set, the full set of transactions, just balances?
 Like what kind of data is crucial?

-Speaker 0: 00:19:30
+Max: 00:19:30

 We do want the full transaction history list.
-Yeah.

 And so that's what we get in the filters right now.
-Wasabi is SecWit only, so we don't have to create filters pre-SecWit, August 2018 or something, or 17.
+Wasabi is SegWit only, so we don't have to create filters pre-SegWit, August 2018 or 17.
-Okay.
-Yeah.

 Speaker 2: 00:19:48

 And the filters are as large as the number of BEC 32 addresses in the blocks?

-Speaker 1: 00:19:55
+Samir Menon: 00:19:55

 Sorry, say that one more time.

 Speaker 2: 00:19:57

 The filters are all essentially a compact representation of all BEC 32 addresses in a block.

+Max: 00:20:07
 Single public key.

-Okay, yeah.
+Speaker 2: 00:20:09
 Single public key BEC 32 addresses.
-So they're very compact, you know, three years ago, because it was a minority of people use those addresses more and more they become larger and larger but they're they're they're very space efficient I would I don't know the exact details maybe Max can answer but the exact
+They're very compact.
+Three years ago, because it was a minority of people use those addresses, more and more they become larger and larger, but they're they're they're very space efficient.
+I would I don't know the exact details maybe Max can answer

-Speaker 0: 00:20:31
+Max: 00:20:31

-number of megabytes or something I think it's below a gigabyte I might be off here but it's not that much.
+700 megabytes or something, I think it's below a gigabyte I might be off here but it's not that much.

 Speaker 2: 00:20:39

 Oh below a gigabyte for the entire four years.

-Speaker 0: 00:20:43
+Max: 00:20:43

-That might be complete bullshit But I think yes.
+That might be complete bullshit, but I think yes.

-Speaker 1: 00:20:47
+Samir Menon: 00:20:47

 That sounds right.
-I mean, it's not that much data, right?
+It's not that much data, right?
 Because it's also statistical, right?
 It's a Bloom filter-esque thing, right?